TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ## 3. Data

-- DNA poolseq data from _D.suzukii_ obtained with paired-end Illumina sequencing (2x100pb), with 40 individuals for each pool:
+- DNA poolseq fastq from _D.suzukii_ obtained with paired-end Illumina sequencing (2x100pb), with 40 individuals for each pool:
     - One poolseq for G0;
     - One poolseq for each media in G12 (strawberry, cherry and cranberry).